soderlind/date-range-ninja-forms/README.md

 ## Filters

-Add the filters to your child themes functions.php
+Add the filters to your child theme functions.php

 ### `date_range_lang`